Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon R9 290 should theoretically be a lot faster than the Radeon HD 6670 (OEM) 1GB in general. (explain)
+Memory BandwidthThe Radeon R9 290, in theory, should be quite a bit faster than the Radeon HD 6670 (OEM) 1GB in general. (explain)

-Texel RateThe Radeon R9 290 should be a lot (more or less 567%) better at anisotropic filtering than the Radeon HD 6670 (OEM) 1GB. (explain)
+Texel RateThe Radeon R9 290 should be a lot (more or less 567%) more effective at anisotropic filtering than the Radeon HD 6670 (OEM) 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison